chenchkx/RiemannianCovDs/readme.md

 Please run 'read_ETH.m' to generate RieCovDs.
 Then run 'run_ETH_NNMethods.m' and 'run_ETH_DisMethods.m' for image set classification.

-Please cite the following paper (more theoretical and technical details) if your are using this code:
+If you find this repository useful for your research, Please cite the following paper:
+BibTex :
 ```
 @article{chen2020covariance,
   title={Covariance Descriptors on a Gaussian Manifold and their Application to Image Set Classification},